 3. Use the syringe to transfer the mix to the 50ml Amber glass bottle.

 4. If the mix thickens over time through heat or evaporation, it can be thinned by adding a little extra alcohol.

 The 50ml bottle is a great size for carrying with you whilst you’re out and about.

 How did you go trying these recipes?
 Have you got another one to share?
-I’d love to read your comments below.
+Post your comments below.

 Last Updated on

 Click here and let me send you a bonus PDF, “Soulful Parenting: Three Simple Ways to Raise Thriving Resilient Kids”.
 Alena Turley is a writer, educator, ethical digital creator and mother of three based in Freshwater Beach, Sydney.